RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 1.md

 D. Flooding
 Answer: B.

-Because of multitenancy and shared resources in the cloud, law enforcement may seize a cloud customer’s assets (a physical device, a data set, etc.) and inadvertently capture assets belonging to another, unsuspected/innocent organization.
+[important] **Because of multitenancy and shared resources in the cloud, law enforcement may seize a cloud customer’s assets (a physical device, a data set, etc.) and inadvertently capture assets belonging to another, unsuspected/innocent organization**.
 This could not happen in a situation where all individual organizations only kept their own assets on their own premises.

 All the other options include risks that exist in the traditional, on-premise environment, as well as the cloud, so they are incorrect.

-### Question # 88 - Which of these does the cloud customer need to ensure protection of intellectual property created in the cloud?
+### [important] Question # 88 - Which of these does the cloud customer need to ensure protection of intellectual property created in the cloud?
 A. Digital rights management (DRM) solutions
 B. Identity and access management (IAM) solutions
 C. Strong contractual clauses
 D. Crypto-shredding
 Answer:  C.

-This is not an easy question; the simple answer seems to be option A, which is true for data stored/saved/migrated to the cloud (and property that already has been created in the cloud), but for new intellectual property created in the cloud, strong contract language in favor of the customer’s rights is very necessary.
-Without clear-language support about the customer’s ownership of all intellectual property created in the cloud data center, the cloud provider could, ostensibly, make a claim on such property, as the provider’s resources were used in a collaborative effort to create that property.
+**This is not an easy question; the simple answer seems to be option A, which is true for data stored/saved/migrated to the cloud (and property that already has been created in the cloud), but for new intellectual property created in the cloud, strong contract language in favor of the customer’s rights is very necessary**.
+**Without clear-language support about the customer’s ownership of all intellectual property created in the cloud data center, the cloud provider could, ostensibly, make a claim on such property, as the provider’s resources were used in a collaborative effort to create that property**.

 Options B and D are security controls used to protect all sorts of assets, including intellectual property, but they are not as specifically addressing the creation of new intellectual property in the cloud the way explicit contract clauses would, so option C is still the better answer.

-### Question # 89 - What could be the result of failure of the cloud provider to secure the hypervisor in such a way that one user on a virtual machine can see the resource calls of another user’s virtual machine?
+### [important] Question # 89 - What could be the result of failure of the cloud provider to secure the hypervisor in such a way that one user on a virtual machine can see the resource calls of another user’s virtual machine?
 A. Unauthorized data disclosure
 B. Inference attacks
 C. Social engineering